EuropeanUniversityFoundation/myacademicid_user_fields/README.md

 - `User{Claim}ChangeEvent`s are dispatched when the corresponding _User_ fields change;
 - the built-in `MyacademicidUserFieldsSubscriber` issues messages accordingly;
-- `SetUser{Claim}Event`s are dispatched when the corresponding User fields should be set to a given value;
+- `SetUser{Claim}Event`s are dispatched when the corresponding user fields should be set to a given value;
 - the built-in `SetUser{Claim}EventSubscriber`s set the field values if the User entity passes validation.

 ### Access to user fields